 KALI OREXI !

-I always suggest soaking for 12 hours and if you can be bothered during those 12 hours I would also suggest changing the water a couple of times too.
-I find it helps cook the lentils faster but more importantly, soaking helps neutralise the anti-nutrients that can interfere with digestion.
+I always suggest soaking for 2 hours and changing the water a couple of times too.
+I find it helps cook the lentils faster but more importantly, soaking helps neutralize the anti-nutrients that can interfere with digestion.
 If I don’t soak them, I tend to get bloated.
-If I do soak them and rinse them a couple of times, I do not seem to get such effects.
+If I do soak them and rinse them a couple of times, I don't seem to get such effects.

 Olive Oil and Vinegar:

 You may look at this recipe and think why are we adding so much extra virgin olive oil and white wine vinegar?
-What I suggest you do, is once its cooked, try a spoon full prior to adding the oil and vinegar and then add some and try it again.
-For some reason the oil and vinegar tend to enhance the flavour of the lentils and add a layer of freshness to this earthy soup.
+What I suggest you do, is once it's cooked, try a spoon full prior to adding the oil and vinegar and then add some and try it again.
+For some reason, the oil and vinegar tend to enhance the flavour of the lentils and add a layer of freshness to the earthy flavours.

 As the soup is cooking, you may find that it thickens too much.
 To thin it out a little (not too much as you want it slightly thick) just add ½ cup of boiling water at a time.